crypdoughdoteth/Glizzy-CLI/README.md

 # Glizzy-CLI

-Monitors an Ethereum account and notifies slack when the balance of the EOA is too low to pay gas fees for users.
+Monitors an Ethereum account and notifies slack when the balance of an Ethereum account balance is too low.

 ## Installation